Understanding the Humble Thin Flat Strip of Wood: From Everyday Uses to Specialized Applications

 -

 The selection of wood depends heavily on factors such as the intended use, budget, desired aesthetic, and required physical properties (strength, flexibility, durability, etc.).
-Choosing the right type is paramount to achieving the desired outcome.
+Choosing the right type is essential to achieving the desired outcome.

 Manufacturing Processes: From Log to Strip